DOWNTOWN CHICAGO, ILLINOIS, 2016.

 And then, Clayton happened.

 I came online one day to a game invitation from an unknown user called Clayton, I accepted it.
-We started a game and during the course of the game, I said hello, mainly for the heck of it.
+We started a game and during the game, I said hello, mainly for the heck of it.

 He replied, and then we began to converse.